nextgis/docs_ng/source/docs_toolbox_prem/readme.rst

-create new folder for toolbox
+create new folder for toolbox on-premise